Old problems, new solutions. Innovating through philanthropy.

 Released in March 2024, results from the study found that despite the pandemic-related stressors and inflation, as well as the associated increased cost of living, participants benefited from guaranteed income in several ways:

-• Recipients increased their employment rate from 36% at baseline to 40% after 12 months, while employment fell amongst the control group from 30% at baseline to 28% one year later.
-Recipients also had higher rates of part-time and seasonal employment.
+- Recipients increased their full-time employment rate from 36% at baseline to 40% after 12 months, while employment fell amongst the control group from 30% at baseline to 28% one year later.
+Recipients also seemed more likely to work part-time and seasonal jobs.

-• On average, recipients of the guaranteed income reported higher incomes and lower income volatility and were better able to cover a $400 emergency expense compared to the control group who did not receive cash assistance.
+- Recipients also appeared better able to sustain their incomes over time and appeared better able to cover a $400 emergency expense compared to the control group who did not receive cash assistance.

-• By the end of RISE, the treatment group experienced a lower housing cost burden, more stable utility costs, and higher food security compared to the control group.
+- By the end of RISE, the treatment group experienced a lower housing cost burden, utility costs that appeared more stable, and signs of lower food insecurity compared to the control group.

-• Guaranteed income allowed recipients to give more attention and support to their children, who in turn experienced improved educational outcomes compared to similar families without the direct cash.
+- Guaranteed income seems to allow recipients to give more attention and support to their children; they, in turn reported better school experiences and outcomes for their children compared to similar families without the direct cash.

 Above: Cambridge RISE recipients speak personally to the impact and power of a monthly guaranteed income.
 Testimonials collected by CEOC, CCF, and CGIR.